Level/transcoder/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## Upcoming

+WIP notes, describing the differences from `level-codec`.

+- Throws error if encoding is not found, rather than falling back to `id` encoding
+- The `binary` encoding has been renamed to `buffer`, with `binary` as an alias
+- The `utf8` encoding will always return a string.
+It previously did not touch Buffers.
+Now it will call `buffer.toString('utf8')` for consistency.
+Consumers can (selectively) use the `buffer` or `view` encoding to avoid this conversion.
+- The `ascii`, `ucs2` and `utf16le` encodings are not supported.

 ## 10.0.0

 Legacy range options have been removed ([Level/community#86](https://github.com/Level/community/issues/86)).
 If you previously did: